bitcoinfees/two1-httpie/README.md

 ```

 1. HTTP 402 errors are handled behind the scenes using BitTransferRequests, the off-chain payment method.
-2. Max price per request is currently hard-coded to 10,000 satoshis.
+2. Specify the max price using --maxprice (default 10,000 satoshis).

 ## Installation